jvkassi/tronic/README.md

 }
 ```

-You can then start the development server using `npm start`.
+You can start the development server using `npm start`.

 You can generate a one-off build using `npm run build`, and a watching build using `npm run build -- --watch` or `npm run build -- -w`.